 - I. Technical Bid: Shall contain the following. - i) Techno Commercial Bid: Shall contain all the documents.
 Techno Commercial Bid should not contain Price Bid.
 "Disclosure/indication of Price in the Techno Commercial Bid shall render the tender disqualified and rejected. - ii) The details of payment of EARNEST MONEY DEPOSIT for Rs.
-1,54,400/-(Rupees One Lakh FiftyFour Thousand Four Hundred Only) by RTGS/NEFT to NMPA Bank Account, failing which the Techno commercial Bid shall not be considered). - iii) Transaction details of payment towards the COST OF TENDER Fee: Rs.
-1120/-(Rupees One Thousand One Hundred Twenty Only) (To be paid by RTGS/NEFT to NMPA Bank Account). - II.
-FINANCIAL BID: shall contain only the Price. - III.
-LAST DATE FOR SUBMISSION OF ONLINE TENDER: is as per the date mentioned in the NIT
+184700/-(Rupees One Lakh EightyFour Thousand Seven Hundred Only) - iii) Transaction details of payment towards the COST OF TENDER Fee: Rs.
+1120/-(Rupees One Thousand One Hundred Twenty Only) (To be paid by RTGS/NEFT to NMPA Bank Account). - iv) List of Ongoing works in hand at NMPA should be indicated in the prescribed form. - II.
+FINANCIAL BID: shall contain only the Price.
+The Bidder shall fill the excess or less in percentage in the Bill of Quantities - III.
+LAST DATE FOR SUBMISSION OF ONLINE TENDER: is as per the date mentioned in the NIT uploaded online.